On This Page

 • Provide predefined pagination and authentication configurations that are specific that service.

-This guide explains the end-to-end workflow for importing and using the Okta Rest Collector IO Pack.
+This guide explains the end-to-end workflow for importing and using the REST Packs using the Okta REST Collector IO Pack as an example.

 The Okta REST Collector IO Pack provides a pre-configured REST Collector and the necessary logic to handle JSON data collected from the Okta System Log API endpoint.
 It is built as a complete Source and Destination solution (which is why it has the IO prefix).
 This means that data collection and delivery happen entirely within the context of the Pack, eliminating the need to connect it to globally defined Sources and Destinations.